 We believe it is important to provide some general definitions connected to sexual orientation and gender identity but recognize that language is powerful, complex and evolving.

 Here are some mainstream definitions of common terms relating to sexual orientation and gender.
 We recognize that definitions can feel very uncomfortable and limiting for some and for others feel very comfortable and affirming.
 We believe that you are your own expert and that it’s most important that you define and express your feelings, experience and reality for yourself using whatever language feels best for you.

 The following definitions are NOT intended to be a prescription but rather a basic overview that can and will evolve over time!
 For a more comprehensive glossary, check the great glossary listing at Qmuity – BC’s Queer Resource Centre.

-Sexual orientation and gender identity
+- Sexual orientation

-Sexual orientation refers to one’s sexual and romantic attraction.
+Sexual orientation refers to one’s sexual attraction.
 The term “sexual preference” is misleading because it implies that this attraction is a choice rather than an intrinsic personal characteristic.
 Sexual orientation is not necessarily the same as sexual behavior.

 It is important to note that some women who have sex with other women, sometimes exclusively, may not call themselves lesbians.